kroma-network/kroma-up/upgrades/v0.3.0/upgrade.md

 Both flags are required, so you should add both to `.env` file.

 - `VALIDATOR_PROVER_GRPC` is changed to `VALIDATOR_PROVER_RPC` since the prover is changed to use jsonRPC, not gRPC.
+It is required to enable challenger as before.

 #### Deleted

 - `VALIDATOR_OUTPUT_SUBMITTER_BOND_AMOUNT` is deleted.
-A fixed amount of bond amount is used for submission of output and challenge.
+A fixed amount of bond is used for submission of output and challenge.
 So you can remove this flag in your `.env` file.